RHUL-CS-Projects/graphfellow/docs/behaviour.md

 ## Component objects

-Depending on what triggered the event you're programming, `this` may be a `GraphVertex`, `GraphEdge`, or `Traveller` object.
+Depending on what triggered the event you're programming, `this` may be a `GraphVertex`, `GraphEdge`, `Traveller`, or `Graph` object.
 The following overview is a jumping-off place for working with these objects — if you need to get deeply familiar with them, look in the `graphfellow.js` source.

 These fields are common to _all_ component types